awsdocs/aws-cost-management-user-guide/doc_source/price-notification.md

 1. For **Protocol**, use the default `HTTP` setting\.

-1. For **Endpoint**, choose the format that you want to receive the notification in, such as SQS, Lambda, or email\.
+1. For **Endpoint**, choose the format that you want to receive the notification in, such as Amazon SQS, Lambda, or email\.

 1. Choose **Create Subscription**\.